-For a quick overview of my research interests and current book project, look here.
+For an overview of my research interests and book projects, see Research.

 - “Curating the Colony: Museums in Ulysses.”
 James Joyce Quarterly 51.2-3 (Published 2016; issue date Winter 2014): 353-370.